jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/NPCs/Cerbereburn/Dhunta Rannacit.md

 date modified: Tuesday, July 15th 2025, 10:30:02 am
 ---

-**Dhunta Rannacit** is an elderly local resident of [[Cerbereburn|Cerbereburn]] who lives in the Rannacit Home with her wife [[Javu Rannacit]].
+**Dhunta Rannacit** is an elderly local resident of [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]] who lives in the Rannacit Home with her wife [[Javu Rannacit]].
 She is known throughout the town as a chronic complainer and busybody who was the first to accuse the party of murder when they arrived to investigate.

 ## Key Characteristics

 - **Chronic complainer** - Known for complaining about everything and was disliked by [[Mallone Ulaxidor|Mallone]] for this behaviour
 - **Immediately accusatory** - Accused the party of being murderers as soon as they arrived in town
-- **Suspicious of outsiders** - Her quick accusations reflect a general distrust of newcomers to [[Cerbereburn|Cerbereburn]]
+- **Suspicious of outsiders** - Her quick accusations reflect a general distrust of newcomers to [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]]
 - **Anti-Keggronite** - Strongly suspects the Keggronites of being involved in [[Mallone Ulaxidor|Mallone]]'s murder

 ## Relationship with Mallone